afeld/personal-security/why-signal.md

 ## Open source

 Software being "open source" means that the code is available for anyone to see.
 Open source is important for security, because it means an even broader range of security researchers can look through it for vulnerabilities, rather than just people in one company.
+This means it's possible to ensure that the app isn't doing anything sketchy, such as [social media apps tracking everything you do when you click links](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser).

 ## Access to data